rjsalvadorr/portfolio-v6/content/page/cv/index.md

 ## Objective

 I’m seeking a part-time/contract developer role where I can make an impact with my technical and design skills.
-Ideally, my next role makes use of my skills and experience while pursuing further education.
+Ideally, my next role lets me use my skills and experience effectively as I pursue further education.

 ---